RikkaApps/Shizuku-API/README.md

 ### Using Shizuku APIs: Remote binder call

-Call any Android APIs which uses binder (such as `getInstalledPackages`) as the identity of root (or adb).
+Call any Android APIs which use binder (such as `getInstalledPackages`) as the identity of root (or adb).

 ### Using Shizuku APIs：UserService